drmortalwombat/oscar64/README.md

 ### Building

-The compiler can also built using MSVC or GCC.
+The compiler can also be built using MSVC or GCC.
 A visual studio project and a makefile are part of the source repository.
 The makefile is in the make folder.

 ### Compiler arguments